Resources

 It’s as easy as it sounds.
 Label four boxes clearly with:

 Admittedly, the Undecided box is tricky to navigate.
-The intention is to house the item for the assigned time, so you can come back and think about its final destination once more.
+The intention is to house the item for the assigned time, allowing you to reconsider its final destination.

-Sometimes the time frame is 30 minutes, and other times, owners just can’t make a decision even after a month goes by.
-An added benefit of this method is that the whole system moves room to room throughout the house and makes easy work of each.
+Sometimes the timeframe is 30 minutes, and other times, owners just can’t make a decision even after a month goes by.
+An added benefit of this method is that the whole system moves from room to room throughout the house and makes easy work of each.

 One in and One Out

-This method is exceptionally popular for those who prefer to live minimally or in small spaces—for instance, you bring in one pair of shoes, an old pair goes out.
+This method is exceptionally popular for those who prefer to live minimally or in a small space.
+For instance, you bring in one pair of shoes, and an old pair goes out.
 This is by no means one of the easiest methods, but it is crucial to maintain a clean environment for those in tiny homes or small apartments.
 The silver lining of this strict method is the potential to save on extraneous shopping.
-You likely won’t give up an item you love to purchase something new.
+You're unlikely to give up something you love just to buy something new.

 The 12-12-12 Challenge

 Joshua Becker’s method for avoiding clutter simply says to find 12 items to throw away, 12 to donate, and 12 to be returned to their proper storage space.
-His method is maintaining popularity, because it is simple to do in each room and can be repeated as many times as necessary.
-It’s also a good way to maintain an already organized home before the scene goes awry.
+His method maintains popularity because it’s simple to perform in each room and can be repeated as many times as necessary.
+It’s also a good way to keep an already organized home before the scene goes awry.

 back to top